telerik/xaml-docs/controls/radpdfviewer/default-ui.md

 ![](images/RadPdfViewer_defaultUI_03.png)

-> Note that in this scenario, the RadPdfViewerToolBar is replace by its XAML code.
+> Note that in this scenario, the RadPdfViewerToolBar is replaced by its XAML code.
 Doing this, you will not be able to receive updates for the control and will not be able to take advantage of the styling functionalities.